Skip to content

 • Key: console.mistral.ai → API Keys

-The default local-model server. lynox’s installer presets Ollama as the Custom option, so a fresh laptop with Ollama already running gets a working setup in two <enter> presses.
+A common local-model server. lynox’s installer presets Ollama as the Custom option, so a fresh laptop with Ollama already running gets a working setup in two <enter> presses — but expect rough edges on tool-heavy workloads.

 {